Pluralsight

 Building a culture of continuous learning

-Sage’s security by design philosophy was supported by Pluralsight’s upskilling platform.
-They’ve continued scaling their software, but they’re now armed with better security knowledge and the confidence to tackle any vulnerabilities that may arise.
+Pluralsight Skills supports Sage’s security by design philosophy.
+Sage has continued scaling software, now armed with better security knowledge and the confidence to tackle any vulnerabilities that may arise.

 Ongoing partnership and support